-Use extreme caution when removing the ceiling access panel thumbscrews that secure the access panel to the frame assembly.
-Once the last thumb screws has been removed, the access panel will swing down very quickly and strike a person standing under it unless it is properly supported by a free hand.
+Use extreme caution when removing the ceiling access panel thumb screws that secure the panel to the frame assembly.
+Once the thumb screws have been removed, the ceiling access panel can swing down very quickly if not adequately supported and can strike a person standing underneath it.

-The louvers on the ceiling access panel have sharp edges which can cut hands or fingers.
-The use of gloves is recommended when handling the access panel to prevent injury.
+The ceiling panel louvers can also have sharp edges which can cut hands or fingers.
+The use of gloves is recommended when handling the ceiling access panel to prevent injury.